 - Specialized kidney care for children: The pediatric nephrology program at Rush University Children’s Hospital includes pediatric nephrologists, surgeons and urologists — doctors with specialized expertise in treating children with kidney and urinary tract disorders.

-- Personalized pediatric services: Rush University Children’s Hospital offers kidney-related services specifically tailored for children, such as the pediatric kidney transplant program.
+- Personalized pediatric services: Rush University Children’s Hospital offers kidney-related services specifically tailored for children.

 - Family-centered care: Family-centered care is the heart of Rush University Children’s Hospital.
 Your child’s care team will involve you in all aspects of your child’s care at Rush.